SDU-eScience/UCloud/storage-service/wiki/linuxfs/README.md

 ## File Sharing and Permissions

-All files are owned by the SDUCloud user (UID and GID = 11042).
-All permissions are enforced by SDUCloud.
+All files are owned by the UCloud user (UID and GID = 11042).
+All permissions are enforced by UCloud.
 The default file permissions are `rwxrwx--x`.